pierrenoel/Laravel-Briefing/02.TheBasics/a.hierachy.md

 * Views are in the **resources/views** folder
 * Migrations are in the **database/migrations** folder

-Remain that to add some style and some javascript, you need to place them in the **resources** folder!
+Remain that to add some style and some javascript, you need to place them in the **Routes** folder!

 - [Next](b.routes.md)